Deelacole2/Election_Analysis/README.md

 # Election_Analysis

 ## Project Overview
-A Colorado Board of Elction employee has given ou the folowing tasks to complete the election audit of a recent local congressional election.
+A Colorado Board of Elcction employee has given you the folowing tasks to complete the election audit of a recent local congressional election.

 1. Calculate the total number of votes cast
 2. Get a complete list of candidates who received votes